CLEAR: Causal Learning Framework For Robust Histopathology Tumor Detection Under Out-Of-Distribution Shifts: Introduction

-We recognize that all the histopathology datasets in different domains could have some domain-specific features that are sensitive to the prediction, but across different circumstances and environments, the same causal relationships presented by semantic features hold true, reasoning to predict and get the answer.
-Motivated by these ideas, we propose a deep learning–based method that leverages causal learning for robust histopathology prediction under domain shifts.
-Our causal mechanism is inspired by \cite{causalstyletransfer} demonstrating the improvement in domain shift in CAMELYON 17 \cite{camelyon} dataset and a private histopathology dataset (PHist).
-The main contributions can be summarized as follows: \begin{enumerate} \item We introduce a unified causal learning framework designed to tackle domain shift in histopathology analysis by uncovering the causal relationship between histopathology images and diagnostic labels, while mitigating confounding bias.
-To the best of our knowledge, this is the first work that enables the training that leverages principles of causal inference to enhance out-of-distribution generalization in this task. \item Our design leverages the front-door adjustment principle, which does not rely on the assumption of observed confounders.
+\begin{enumerate} \item We introduce a unified causal learning framework designed to tackle domain shift in histopathology analysis by uncovering the causal relationship between histopathology images and diagnostic labels, while mitigating confounding bias.
+To the best of our knowledge, this is the first work that enables the training that leverages principles of causal inference to enhance out-of-distribution generalization for the histopathology analysis task. \item Our design leverages the front-door adjustment principle, which does not rely on the assumption of observed confounders.
 We effectively implement through novel Causal-Preserving Interventional Transformation (CPIT) module that integrate semantic representations with visual instance-level observations.
-It simulates the effect of interventions on the visual distribution, enabling front-door identification using only observational data. \item Extensive experiments on the CAMELYON17 dataset and the PHist dataset demonstrate that the proposed method consistently outperforms purely statistical models, highlighting the power of causal reasoning to move beyond correlation and capture clinically meaningful, generalizable patterns in histopathological analysis.
+It simulates the effect of interventions on the visual distribution, enabling front-door identification using only observational data. \item Extensive experiments on the CAMELYON17 dataset and the BMHist dataset demonstrate that the proposed method consistently outperforms purely statistical models, highlighting the power of causal reasoning to move beyond correlation and capture clinically meaningful, generalizable patterns in histopathological analysis.

 \end{enumerate}

 The remainder of this paper is organized as follows: Section~\ref{sec:method} describes the proposed approach in detail.
 Section~\ref{sec:experiments} presents the experimental results.
 Section~\ref{sec:conclusion} concludes the paper with potential directions for future research.